raquo/Laminar/website/docs/documentation.md

 One option is to change your model to create an ephemeral key, that is generated on the frontend and never sent to the backend.
 Airstream does not need the key to be meaningful or consistent across user sessions – the key simply needs to identify a certain item in the dynamic list for as long as Laminar is rendering that list.

 Another, simpler solution, is often quite workable – with `splitByIndex` you can use the index of the item in the list as its key.
 That way, when you append an item to the list, existing items will not be re-rendered, or if you update the data in some item(s), their elements won't be re-created.
-However, I don't recommend using this if you will be inserting new items in the beggining or middle of the list, or if you will be reordering the list of items – such cases really call for a proper key.
+However, I don't recommend using this if you will be inserting new items in the beginning or middle of the list, or if you will be reordering the list of items – such cases really call for a proper key.

 #### Splitting Options